 This post is part of a series on The God Delusion by Richard Dawkins.
-The previous post covered Chapters 3 & 4.
+The previous post was The Anthropic Principle and Boltzmann Brains (Chapters 3 & 4) and the next post is Are The Bible and Religion Poisons To Society?
+(Chapters 7 & 8).

 In continuing my discussion of Richard Dawkins’ The God Delusion, we will be moving on to chapters 5 and 6 and talking about the origin of religion in human evolution as well as morality.
 There is less material to cover in this post, but I think the intersection of moral ontology and atheism is one of the most interesting topics in the debate between atheism and theism, so I’ve been looking forward to this post.